 - g.
-To the extent possible, the courts advise that exhibits should be pre-filed at least two court days in advance of your remote hearing.
+To the extent possible, the courts advise that exhibits should be pre-filed at least three court days in advance of your remote hearing.
 To properly prepare for remote hearings and to address any issues with the exhibits prior to the hearing, it is critical that the court receive the exhibits as timely as possible. - h.
-Attorneys and unrepresented parties shall pre-file proposed exhibits using File & Serve, as described more fully in the Appendix to these guidelines.
-Additional information on how to pre-file exhibits in File and Serve can be found in the MDEC Policies and Procedures Manual. - i.
+The options for pre-filing proposed exhibits with the court are as follows: The first option is for registered MDEC users to pre-file proposed exhibits using File & Serve, as described in the MDEC Policies and Procedures Manual.
+The second option, if allowed by the court, is for the parties to email the proposed exhibits to the court clerk.
+You should check with the court before emailing any exhibits.
+In non-MDEC jurisdictions (Baltimore City), the administrative judge may direct exhibits be mailed or dropped in a physical drop box in advance of the hearing. - i.
 The court may allow exhibits not submitted prior to the hearing to be used at the hearing, such as documents used for impeachment.
-At the court's discretion, the court may consider allowing a party to transmit an exhibit to the court during the hearing via email, File & Serve, or other method approved by the court.
+At the court's discretion, the court may consider allowing a party to transmit an exhibit to the court during the hearing via email, File & Serve, or other method approved by the court. - j.
+Attorneys of record and self-represented litigants may receive a notice via email or telephone prior to a video hearing with access instructions.